anastasia-fedotova/java-for-load-testers/README.md

 - Encapsulation
 - Polymorphism

-## Demo for new way of designing
-- Visibility as key for encapsulation
-- Inheritance vs Delegation as code reuse styles
-- Polymorphism as key for supportability
-- Stateful and stateless design
-- Metrics of OOAD: Coupling and Cohesion

 ## Java Syntax for OOP (8/2)
 ### Enums
-- Enums emulation with _class_
-- Final modifier: three semantics
 - Enums syntax
 - Using with _switch_

-#### Lab: Commands as enums
-- Implement command system as enums

 ### Encapsulation
 - Access modifiers